geudde/attic-chest/pages/13.reference/01.porden/docs.md

 * And they whose champions vanquish'd press the field,

-" The prize of beauty to their rivals yield ; 760
+" The prize of beauty to their rivals yield; 760

 " Aloft each nymph beholds with joyful eye